 Reasons to Party

-If your walk down the aisle isn’t for another two years or more, an engagement party will help kick off the celebrations as you count down to the big day.
+If your walk down the aisle isn’t for another 18 months or more, an engagement party will help kick off the celebrations as you count down to the big day.

 There’s something to be said about enjoying quality time with the ones you love.
 Your proposal is the perfect reason to catch up and show off that sparkler!

 An engagement party is a fun way to get your friends and family mingling before the wedding, particularly if it’s the first time they’ll all be together.

 If you’re jetting overseas for a destination wedding, planning an intimate elopement or just keeping things small to fit the budget, this is a great opportunity to celebrate with everyone who can’t be with you on the day.

-If you’re the kind of person who loves any excuse to throw a fabulous party, there’s no better time!
+If you’re someone who loves any excuse to throw a fabulous party, there’s no better time!

 Reasons to Pass

 Organising two big events within a few months of each other can make for a hectic schedule, especially if you’re trying to fit in hens and bucks parties too.

 Whether you’re short on cash or just want to put every extra dollar towards the big day, it makes sense to save for the main event.
 And let’s not forget the honeymoon fund!

 If you’ve already got a lot on your plate and planning an engagement party feels like just one more job, stick to the highlights and save yourself the stress.

-If you’re worried about asking your guests to spend leave and savings twice for your big day, it’s fine to skip this one.
+If you’re worried about asking your guests to spend their leave and savings twice for your big day, it’s fine to skip this one.

 Feeling a bit indifferent about the whole engagement party thing?
-Go with your gut and just enjoy all the other celebrations that happen in the lead up to the wedding!
+Go with your gut and enjoy all the other celebrations that happen in the lead up to the wedding!